mnieber/skandha/README.md

 The `@host` decorator comes from the `Aspiration` library.
 When you call a function `f` that is decorated with `@host` then the following happens:

-- Aspiration looks up the callbacks object for the operation (that was installed with `setCallbackMap()`)
+- Aspiration looks up the callbackMap object (that was installed with `setCallbackMap()`) for the given operation;
-- it copies the operation arguments to the callbacks object (so that callback functions can access these arguments)
+- it copies the operation arguments to the callbackMap object, so that callback functions can access these arguments;
-- if calls `f(arguments)`.
+- if calls `f(arguments)`;
-- it restores the callbacks object to its previous state (this ensures that nested calls work correctly).
+- it restores the callbackMap object to its previous state.
+This ensures that nested calls work correctly.

-If the original function `f` wants to access the callbacks object then it uses the `getCallbacks` helper function.
+If the original function `f` wants to access the callbackMap object then it uses the `getCallbacks` helper function.
 Note that the client code calls `f` in the usual way; it remains agnostic of the fact that callbacks are used to help implement `f`.

 ## Callback functions have access to all operation arguments

-Each callback function of the callbacks object has access to all arguments of the operation.
+Each callback function of the callbackMap object has access to all arguments of the operation.
 For this to work, it's required that you pass the list of argument names to the `@host` decorator (unfortunately, typescript does not have introspection capabilities that allow to automate this).
-These names need to match the corresponding fields of the callbacks object class (`Selection_selectItem`).
+These names need to match the corresponding fields of the callbackMap class.
+In our example, the argument of the `selectItem` operation is named `selectionParams`.
+A field with the same name exists in the `Selection_selectItem` class that stores the callbackMap.
+The name `selectItem` is passed to the `@host` decorator so that `aspiration` knows that the `selectItem` argument must be copied to the `Selection_selectItem` callbackMap.

 ## Facets have a static `className()` function